Bradley Online Learning

 Associate Professor (Clinical) at the Department of Psychiatry and Human Behavior at The Warren Alpert Medical School of Brown University

-Kerri L. Kim is a licensed clinical psychologist, clinical associate professor in the Department of Psychiatry and Human Behavior at The Warren Alpert Medical School of Brown University, and manager of the DBT-A Program at Bradley Hospital.
+Kerri L. Kim, PhD is a licensed clinical psychologist, clinical associate professor in the Department of Psychiatry and Human Behavior at The Warren Alpert Medical School of Brown University, and manager of the DBT-A Program at Bradley Hospital.
 She received her bachelor’s degree from the University of Rhode Island and doctorate from the Clinical Child Psychology Program at the University of Kansas.
 She completed both her pre-doctoral internship and post-doctoral fellowship at Children’s National Medical Center in Washington, DC.
 The primary goal of Dr. Kim’s clinical and research work is to promote resilience – that is, positive mental health outcomes for children and adolescents experiencing a range of life stressors.

 Jennifer A. Poon, PhD